txoof/PaperPi/paperpi/plugins/librespot_client/README.md

 Follow [HiFiBerry's excellent guide](https://www.hifiberry.com/docs/software/configuring-linux-3-18-x/) for installing and configuring the sound card.

-### librespot-java & SpoCon
+### go-librespot librespot-java/SpoCon

+**[go-librespot](https://github.com/devgianlu/go-librespot)** is the latest version of librespot from @devgianlu.
+This is the preferred version of librespot as development has largely halted on the Java version.
+This version can be installed from the project [releases](https://github.com/devgianlu/go-librespot/releases) page.

-[librespot-java](https://github.com/librespot-org/librespot-java) is required for this plugin.
+**[librespot-java](https://github.com/librespot-org/librespot-java)** is required for this plugin.
 The java implementation offers a local web interface that this plugin depends on for pulling now-playing information.

-[SpoCon](https://github.com/spocon/spocon) provides an easy-install Raspbian package for installing librespot-java.
+**[SpoCon](https://github.com/spocon/spocon)** provides an easy-install Raspbian package for installing librespot-java.

 Once you've installed and configured your SpoCon service, you will need to set up the plugin in your `paperpi.ini` configuration.
 ```